Ross Hauser MD

 Education: I completed my residency training in Physical Medicine and Rehabilitation at Loyola Medical Center in Chicago; obtained my MD from the University of Illinois, Chicago; and my Bachelor of Science undergraduate degree from the University of Illinois, Urbana-Champaign.
 I am a board certified Physiatrist (fiz-eye-a-trist) or Physical Medicine and Rehabilitation Specialist.

-Medical Director of Caring Medical: Not only am I a Prolotherapy doctor, I am also the Medical Director and co-founder of the comprehensive Prolotherapy and natural medicine clinic, Caring Medical & Rehabilitation Services in Oak Park, Illinois and Fort Myers, Florida.
+Medical Director of Caring Medical: Not only am I a Prolotherapy doctor, I am also the Medical Director and co-founder of the comprehensive Prolotherapy and natural medicine clinic, Caring Medical Regenerative Medicine Clinics in Oak Park, Illinois and Fort Myers, Florida.

 I am most well-known for my expertise as a Prolotherapy doctor.
 Prolotherapy is a medical procedure that stimulates the body to repair painful, injured areas.
 I was blessed to have trained under the respected Prolotherapy doctor Gustav Hemwall, who is the grandfather of Prolotherapy.